Caliburn-Micro/caliburn-micro.github.io/_posts/2021-04-18-Caliburn 4 Released.md

 * Caliburn.Micro.Core targets .NET Standard 2.0.
 * Caliburn.Micro.Platform.Xamarin.Forms targets .NET Standard 2.0.
-* Caliburn.Micro.Platform is consistently named across all platforms (previously UWP included the platform name).
+* Caliburn.Micro.Platform is consistently named across all platforms (previously UWP included the platform name) except for Xamarin.Forms.
 * Event Aggregator

 The Event Aggregator has some major breaking changes, that bring it into an async implementation approach that is the main reason for 4.0.0.